casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 ```

-The following example includes the creation of a dictionary `LEDGER` within a contract's context.
+The following example includes the creation of a dictionary `"ledger"` within a contract's context.
 In this instance, the dictionary will be used to track donations made to a fundraising purse also created by the `init` entry point.
 In any case where you want to use a dictionary within your contract, it should be set up within the initializing entry point.

 ```rust